lionelz/hybridcloud/README.md

 cd /opt/stack
 git clone https://github.com/lionelz/hybridcloud.git
 ```
-- Install pyvcloud version 10 (must be run before the stack script).
-If pip is not install, run the stack
+- Install pyvcloud version 10
+     - must be run before the stack script
+     - If pip is not installed, run the stack script and interrupt it after the pip command is installed
 ```
 sudo pip install pyvcloud==10
 ```
 - install ovftool (tools/VMware-ovftool-4.1.0-2459827-lin.x86_64.bundle)
 - Add in the PYTHONPATH the folder /opt/stack/hybridcloud
 ```
-if file ~/.bashrc add at the end: export PYTHONPATH=/opt/stack/hybridcloud
+Add in the file ~/.bashrc add at the end: export PYTHONPATH=/opt/stack/hybridcloud
 ```
 - local.conf configuration sample
 ```